justnothi/Malrodo-Virus/README.md

 # Malrodo
-A Virus for Mac Makes alerts And Flashing Lights warning~~~Will restart your mac
+A Virus for Mac Makes alerts And Flashing Lights warning~~~Updated wont restart your mac and WILL USE UP A LOT OF RAM

+You can use the app if that doesnt work,

+Use the code and put it into applescripteditor or just download the files and open it and run it!

 # Warning